vocascan/documentation/docs/vocascan-server/customPages.md

 Now all your static pages and redirects are accessible under their respective routes.
 If you now want to display a specific language defined by you, you can do this via the `lang` query parameter.
 Just a small example.

-`https://our-domain.com/p/page-one?lang=en`: will lead us to the page defined under `pageOne.langs.de`.
+`https://our-domain.com/p/page-one?lang=en`: Will lead us to the page defined under `pageOne.langs.de`.

-`https://our-domain.com/p/page-one?lang=ru`: will redirect us to the fallback page, because this language is not defined.
+`https://our-domain.com/p/page-one?lang=ru`: Will redirect us to the fallback page, because this language is not defined.

-`https://our-domain.com/p/page-one`: will render the fallback page or redirect to the link defined in the fallback prop.
+`https://our-domain.com/p/page-one`: Will render the fallback page or redirect to the link defined in the fallback prop.